Name of the site: Kiloh Property

 Jacobsen Creek runs through the Kilohs property.
 Adjacent to the creek is a man-made fishpond.
 The Kilohs have been working to improve the riparian areas around these waterbodies over the last decade and a half.

 The Kilohs used to have a fence that prevented cattle and horses from feeding around the creek.
 Bruce was also carrying out a planting program in the riparian zones, planting coniferous and deciduous trees throughout the area.
 He has also used bioengineering techniques to stabilize the bank and prevent soil erosion.

 A Rocha expressed interest in assisting the Kilohs and piggybacking on the work that they had completed in the past.
 Together, Bruce and A Rocha devised a plan to accelerate the work in the riparian area including the removal of large areas of Himalayan Blackberry that had taken hold.
-They also planted over 300 native plant species to revegetate the riparian zone and prevent the regrowth of invasive plant species.
+They also planted 365 native plants to revegetate the riparian zone and prevent the regrowth of invasive plant species.
 A few hundred metres of livestock fencing was also built to prevent cattle and horses from entering the riparian area.